bishopm53/ML-4641-Alzheimer-project/ProjectProposal.md

 The application of machine learning to the field of neurological and cognitive health is quickly growing.
 With the possibility of catching diseases like Alzheimer’s years earlier, treatment and prevention could begin much sooner to reduce the progression and clinical onset of the underlying disease.
 One piece of research we found discussed the prediction of Alzheimer’s progression using machine learning through the analysis of a current trajectory from two MRI scans separated by a known time interval (Mofrad et al., 2021).

-Our [data set] (https://www.kaggle.com/datasets/uraninjo/augmented-alzheimer-mri-dataset) is a collection of 6,400 MRI scans augmented to over 40,000 training and validation images with classifications of the current state of Alzheimer’s disease in each image.
+Our data set is a collection of 6,400 MRI scans augmented to over 40,000 training and validation images with classifications of the current state of Alzheimer’s disease in each image.
 The images are labeled to belong to one of four of the following classes: non-demented, mild demented, moderate demented, and very demented.

+Here is a link to our [data set](https://www.kaggle.com/datasets/uraninjo/augmented-alzheimer-mri-dataset)

 ### Problem Definition